3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 APPEARANCE OF THE DISEASE The motion of the mite in and on the skin is extremely itchy.
 Further, the presence of burrowed mites and their eggs generates a massive inflammatory response in the skin which creates yet more itchiness.

 Mites prefer hairless skin thus leaving the ear flaps, elbows and abdomen at highest risk for the red, scaly itchy skin that characterizes sarcoptic mange.
-It should be noted that this pattern of itching is similar to that found with airborne allergies (atopy) as well as with food allergies.
+It should be noted that this pattern of itching is similar to that found with environmental allergies (atopy) as well as with food allergies.
 Frequently, before attempting to sort out allergies, a veterinarian will simply treat a patient for sarcoptic mange as a precaution.
-It is very easy to be led down the wrong path (pursuing allergy aggressively) if one considers sarcoptic mange too unusual or unlikely.
+It is easy to be led down the wrong path and pursue allergy aggressively if sarcoptic mange is considered too unusual or unlikely.
 As the infection progresses, eventually most of the dog's body will be involved.
 Classically, though, the picture begins on the ears (especially the ear margins), the elbows, and abdomen.
-The term "Scabies" refers to mite infestations by either Sarcoptes scabei or other mite species closely related to Sarcoptes scabei.
-While Sarcoptes scabei can infect humans and cats, it tends not to persist on these hosts.
-When people (including some veterinarians) refer to "sarcoptic mange" or "scabies" in the cat, they are usually referring to infection by Notoedres cati, a mite closely related to Sarcoptes scabei.
-In these feline cases, it would be more correct to refer to "notoedric mange," though the treatment for both mites is the same.
-Notoedric mange, in cats, generally produces facial itching and scabbing.
-For more information on notoedric mange, click here.

 DIAGNOSIS